 Salish Coast Elementary Curated Collection in Port Townsend, curated by Lele Barnett

 "Curating for Salish Coast Elementary School, I collaborated with ArtsWA and the school’s Art Selection Committee, which included student representatives, the principal, teachers, parents, and volunteers.
 From them I learned this is not only a special space for students, it is a public library, YMCA, and an active town gathering place.
 The city of Port Townsend has always been considered an art community, and the school values place-based learning.
 Getting the students and community excited about artists in and from their region was important.
-They also requested fun and dramatic art that is colorful enough to brighten grey-sky days.
+They also requested fun and dramatic art that is colorful.